Maybe you were about to give a big presentation at work or you were at a dinner party recently and you had this thought:

 Getting veneers is a process, but it’s well worth it.
-The first step is to schedule your veneers consultation right here in Powder Springs.
+The first step is to schedule your veneers consultation right here in Marietta.
 There’s no need to fight downtown traffic when you have a qualified, experienced veneers dentist right in your backyard!

 You’ll have the opportunity to share with us the exact result you are looking to achieve, and then we’ll work together to develop a plan to make your dream smile a reality.

 This is your chance to get to know us.
 There is absolutely no pressure, and you’ll have the opportunity to ask any questions you have regarding the procedure; nothing is off limits.
 We want you to be armed with the information you need to feel comfortable in choosing us for your veneers procedure.